-The hard Truth of the matter is that, if I would have died in my teenage years, I probably would have went to hell.
-I had great intentions, some might have said that I had a “heart for God,” but when the rubber met the road, I was an idolater and an addict who was moved by a beautiful song, but had no real intention of forsaking my idols.
+The hard truth of the matter is that if I had died in my teenage years, I probably would have gone to hell.
+I had great intentions – some might have said that I had a “heart for God,” but when the rubber met the road, I was an idolater and an addict who was moved by a beautiful song, but had no real intention of forsaking my idols.

 Are we His disciples?
-Have we forsook all to follow Him?
+Have we forsaken all to follow Him?

-It is where you stand on that Day, and in that Hour that will determine if you’re Saved.
+It is where you stand on that Day, and in that Hour that will determine whether you’re saved.

 Further reading: How the Christian “Salvation Equation” Conflicts with the Bible